sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

 Farmers Market Prediction
 =========================

-It demonstrate to predict "the number of farmer's markets in a given zip code” based on the income and taxes paid in a given area using the past data.It seems plausible that areas with higher income have more farmer's markets simply because there is more of a market for those goods.
-Of course there are many potential holes in this idea, but that's part of the desire to test it.
+It demonstrates to predict "the number of farmer's markets in a given zip code” based on the income and taxes paid in a given area using the past data.
+It seems plausible that areas with higher income have more farmer's markets simply because there is more of a market for those goods.
+Of course there are many potential holes in this idea, but that's the part of the desire to test it.

 DataBricks has published a clean approach to build this use case.
-It feature a Python notebook that demonstrates how to create ML Pipeline to preprocess a dataset, train a Machine Learning model, and make predictions.
+It features a Python notebook that demonstrates how to create ML Pipeline to preprocess a dataset, train a Machine Learning model and make predictions.

 Using Fire Insights visual designer, you can try to execute this approach visually and declaratively.
 This note speaks to that.